-Trouble for tax evaders as FG inaugurates Project Lighthouse Committee – The Sun Nigeria
+Trouble for tax evaders as FG inaugurates Project Lighthouse committee – The Sun Nigeria

 Uche Usim, Abuja

-Project Lighthouse is an initiative which entails using advanced data mining and analytics techniques to identify tax defaulters, establish their tax liabilities and send notifications to appropriate authorities for necessary action.
+Project Lighthouse is an initiative which entails using advance data mining and analytics techniques to identify tax defaulters, establish their tax liabilities and send notifications to appropriate authorities for necessary action.

 As at June 2018, the initiative, which aggregates data from multiple sources such as bank accounts, land registry records, company registration data, tax filings, Customs records and asset ownership records, has identified a batch of over 130,000 high net worth individuals and companies whose tax records are not up to date due to detected underpayments.

-Ahmed stressed that in the first phase of Project Lighthouse, “we will be using Big Data analytics, date sciences and related technologies to gather and analyse financial data and revenue related data from multiple but related sources.
-We would also use the sophisticated date analysis tools to ‘connect the dots’ between different data sets.
+Ahmed stressed that in the first phase of Project Lighthouse, “we will be using big data analytics, data sciences and related technologies to gather and analyse financial data and revenue-related data from multiple but related sources.
+We would also use the sophisticated data analysis tools to ‘connect the dots’ between different data sets.”

 Other members are, Office of the Accountant General of the Federation (OAGF), Corporate Affairs Commission (CAC), Abuja Geographical Information System (AGIS), Nigerian Financial Intelligence Unit (NFIU), Special Presidential Initiatives on Recovery of Public Properties (SPIRPP), Permanent Secretary Finance (PSF), Economic and Financial Crimes Commission (EFCC), Independent Corrupt Practice and Other Related Offenses Commission (ICPC), Budget Office of the Federation (BOF), Revenue Mobilisation Allocation and Fiscal Commission (RMAFC), Department of Petroleum Resources (DPR) and National Bureau of Statistics (NBS).